RPAS Operation manuals

-As a business or company wanting to operate commercial drones, you will require a Remote Operator Certificate (ReOC).
+As an organisation wanting to operate commercial drones, you will require a Remote Operator Certificate (ReOC).
 This requirement can be likened to an airline such as QANTAS.
 QANTAS as a company has an Air Operator’s Certificate and each pilot has their own pilot’s licence relevant to the aircraft operated.
-Having a Remote Operator Certificate (ReOC) allows the company to operate commercial drones Australia wide with the individual holding a Remote Pilot Licence (RePL).
+Having a Remote Operator Certificate (ReOC) allows the company to operate commercial drones anywhere in Australia with the individual holding a Remote Pilot Licence (RePL).

-To obtain a Remote Operators Certificate (ReOC), your business will need:
+To obtain a Remote Operators Certificate (ReOC), your organisation will need:

 - Nominated Chief Remote Pilot (Must hold a Remote Pilot Licence)